kumarlabgit/ESL-PSC/README.md

 2. Lambda1 (first sparsity hyperparameter)
 3. Lambda2 (second sparsity hyperparameter)
 4. Penalty term (the constant term used to calculate the group penalty, see hyperparameters below for details)
-5. Number of genes (the number of genes/protein
+5. Number of genes (the number of genes/proteins with sites included in the model)
-6. Input Root Mean Squared Error (RMSE; this is referred to as the Model Fit Score (MFS) by Allard et al. (2025))
+6. Input Root Mean Squared Error (RMSE; this is referred to as the Model Fit Score (MFS) by [Allard et al., 2025](https://doi.org/10.1038/s41467-025-58428-8))
 7. Species being predicted
 8. Sequence Prediction Score (SPS) (a negative value indicates a prediction of the phenotype assigned a response value of -1 and a positive value indicates a prediction of opposite phenotype)
 9. True phenotype for the species (taken from the species_pheno_file if provided)